Rosewood1985/ai-sports-edge/memory-bank/activeContext.md

-# Active Context: Unified Admin Dashboard Implementation
+# Active Context: Enhanced Admin Dashboard Features

-## Previous Context: Background Process Verification & Activation
+## Previous Context: Unified Admin Dashboard Implementation & Background Process Verification

 _Note: This section preserved for historical context_

+1. **Unified Admin Dashboard Implementation**: Creating a web-based admin dashboard that integrates with the existing React Native admin screens, providing enhanced monitoring capabilities and predictive analytics.

-Verifying critical background processes and activating ready processes in the AI Sports Edge app.
-This work focused on ensuring that all background processes are properly documented, verified, and activated to maintain system integrity and functionality.
+2. **Background Process Verification & Activation**: Verifying critical background processes and activating ready processes in the AI Sports Edge app to maintain system integrity and functionality.

 ## Current Implementation Focus

-Implementing the Unified Admin Dashboard project.
-This work focuses on creating a web-based admin dashboard that integrates with the existing React Native admin screens, providing enhanced monitoring capabilities and predictive analytics.
+Implementing enhanced features for the Unified Admin Dashboard with a focus on advanced monitoring capabilities and real-time analytics.
+This work combines the background process management with specialized monitoring widgets to create a comprehensive admin dashboard.

 ### Key Components: